Yannael/covid19-forecast-belgium/README.md

 TODO:

 * Extend the data collection to more models
-* Collect predictions on new hospitalisations
+* Collect predictions for new hospitalisations

 ## Data format